o-oiio-o/V2Ray-To-OpenClash-/README.md

    - CF Workers: Create a new CF Worker starting with "Hello World!", then replace the Worker code with the code from _worker.js.

 2. **Bind KV Namespace (Critical):**
-   - Go to your Pages project → Settings → Functions.
+   - Go to your project → Settings → bindings.
    - Find the KV namespace bindings section.
    - Click "Add Binding":
      - Variable name must be: `V2_DATA`